This page may contain affiliate links. Learn More.

 Egyptian walking onions are one of the easiest things we’ve grown in our garden.
 They will produce in weeds, produce in heat, produce in cool weather, produce in drought.
 No matter what, your Egyptian walking onions will grow.

-Planting Egyptian Walking Onions
+When to plant Egyptian Walking Onions

 You simply get the seeds, plant them about two inches deep, about one foot apart.
 The seeds come from a top set on the top of the onion, divide the sets and plant individually.
 This is why they are called walking onions because it looks like they walk all around the vegetable garden.

-You plant Egyptian walking onions in early spring for the best results.
+Plant Egyptian walking onions in early spring for the best results.
 They continue to grow late into the fall and all summer long as well.